 RWB is proud to achieve two new Technology Awards for educational projects.
 RWB previously won the 2020 ASHRAE Technology Award at the Regional level for Denton ISD’s Ray Braswell High School for New Construction – Educational Facility.

 Lake Highlands Freshman Center

 The Lake Highlands Freshman Center (Building H) now provides a comfortable learning environment for students who attend class in the building.
 Built-in 1997, the building served as a freshman-only campus for Richardson ISD students in the area.
 With the original equipment nearing failure, the building required a major HVAC upgrade.
-By the approved 2016 bond, RWB was able to examine and address multiple performance issues by re-zoning the building from an east/west to a north/south configuration.
+When voters approved the 2016 bond for improvements, RWB examined and addressed multiple performance issues by re-zoning the building from an east/west to a north/south configuration.
 Updated equipment was installed and scheduled accordingly for space utilization.